JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

    3. Save the module.

 To sign in, click the JetBrains Space icon above the TeamCity login form and, after the redirect, approve the TeamCity application.

+### Azure DevOps Services

+>This functionality is provided in terms of TeamCity 2021.2 Early Access Program.
+>
+{type="note"}

+Before enabling this module, you need to create a [dedicated connection](integrating-teamcity-with-vcs-hosting-services.md#Connecting+to+Azure+DevOps) to your Azure DevOps Services in the Root project's settings.

+To enable the module, in __Administation | Authentication__:
+1. Click __Add module__ and choose the _Azure DevOps OAuth 2.0_ type.
+2. Choose if you want to allow creating new users on the first login.
+If you disable this option, TeamCity will not create a new TeamCity user when their Azure AD account is not recognized.
+This is helpful if you use a publicly available TeamCity server and want to limit access to it.
+3. Choose if you want to restrict the access only to members of specific [Azure DevOps organizations](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/organization-management?view=azure-devops).
+Specify their IDs separated by comma.
+Together with the enabled _Allow creating new users on the first login_ option, this leaves an ability to automatically register unknown users but restricts it to those who work on your projects.
+4. Save the module.

+To sign in, click the Azure DevOps icon above the TeamCity login form and, after the redirect, approve the TeamCity application.

  <seealso>
         <category ref="concepts">